hoteloracle

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: retrieving comprehensive details for a specific hotel, listing specific data types (amenities, reviews, images, eco-certification, nearby places).
-It distinguishes itself from siblings like 'hotel_search' (which likely returns multiple hotels) and 'hotel_prices_calendar' (which focuses on pricing).
-However, it doesn't explicitly mention that it's for a single hotel, though this is implied by 'specific hotel'.
+The description clearly states the tool's purpose: providing deep details for a specific hotel, including amenities, reviews, images, eco-certification, and nearby places.
+It effectively distinguishes from sibling tools like hotel_search (listing hotels) and cheapest_hotels (pricing) by focusing on comprehensive info for a single hotel.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.